Celebrating self-expression as a basic human right essential for the

 Current law and application:

 Cambridge: Harvard Square is best area in the evenings and weekends.
-Cambridge permit is $40 from Cambridge Arts Council, 344 Broadway, Cambridge, MA 02139 617-349-4380. http://www.cambridgeartscouncil.org or http://www.ci.cambridge.ma.us/~CAC/ Cambridge, Massachusetts, USA permit and regulations.
+Cambridge permit is now FREE from Cambridge Arts Council, 344 Broadway, Cambridge, MA 02139 617-349-4380. http://www.cambridgeartscouncil.org or http://www.ci.cambridge.ma.us/~CAC/ Cambridge, Massachusetts, USA permit and regulations.
 This permit is good for one year beginning January 1st.
 You can sell your own cds and use amplification at 80db in a 25 feet distance.
 Download copies of Cambridge Ordinance from this site or the arts council site (Laws are periodically updated so always check the City Clerk office for latest version).
 Look for the statue that tributes Russian puppeteer Igor Fokin http://www.igorfokin.com and the plaque honoring Brother Blue in Brattle Square.

 Highlights of this story: